saicheong/reframe-game-of-life/README.md

 whenever you change a file.

 As this application uses react, the compile will fail if react, react-dom and create-react-class are not available.
-Run the following to install the missing dependency
+Run the following to install any missing dependencies.

 ```bash
 npm install react react-dom create-react-class